tukkek/minim/rules.md

 -   **Gear** is by-far the most-common way that characters increase in power.
 Finding; buying; or crafting better weapons; magic-wands; armor; tools… offers great game-play and resource-management opportunities for players that scales really-well over longer-periods (a legendary-sword is even-better than a superior-sword)!
 Many items work exactly like powers with their own power-scores except they can be traded between players or sold.
 Items can also be expendable (like an invisibility-potion or a grenade) so that players are constantly finding new-toys then using them to get out of bad-situations safely!
 * **Reputation**: an entirely story-driven advancement-path are intangible rewards like titles; fame; ranks... or gaining-favor with strong-allies; making life-long friends; establishing a well-informed net-work of contacts...
 Many classic-campaigns saw characters go from being no-name wanderers to rulers of their-own feuds or kingdoms!
 Do keep in-mind though that as one gains-notoriety more-exposed they are to envy; jealousy; hatred; vitriol, betrayal... they also may collected a number of enemies and mistakes in their-journey!
 -   **Vertical-progress** happens at the end of a major story-arc, usually after a few or several adventures have-occurred and a mile-stone victory has been achieved.
 Discovering the villain’s secret-weakness may be an entire-story in it-self but usually only actually defeating-him ends the entire story-arc!
 To celebrate and reward-players on these-occasions the narrator may grant-them an extra-point to spend on a power or to acquire a new-skill.

 # Combat
 Tactical-battles against all-sorts of foes are often a corner-stone of role-playing games!
 Some games can focus on it nigh-exclusively while others save such-scenes for very-special occasions.
-In-general combat can be a fun-way to intercede or advance a story, the best combat-experiences focusing on mobility; planning; strategy; coordination; and having the freedom to approach them in many-different creative-ways and react to the expected and unexpected out-comes of these actions!
+In-general combat can be a fun-way to intercede or advance a story, the best combat-experiences focusing on mobility; planning; ingenuity; coordination; and having the freedom to approach them in many-different creative-ways and react to the expected and unexpected out-comes of these actions!

 Combat in Minin is designed to be fast and short.
 Characters with high-brawl and combat-skills can be very-deadly; and even the weakest-foes can suddenly-become effective in larger-groups once they start gaining-momentum!